-The learning resources you submit do not need to be "publication ready" but they should be developed enough to be accessible to a community of interested faculty.
-If your materials are accepted into an incubator you will have the chance to work collaboratively to refine and enrich the materials - making them more accessible to the teaching community at large.
-We expect that after incubation many of the learning resources will be good candidates for inclusion in the CourseSource bioinformatics collection.
+The submitted learning resources do not need to be "publication ready" but should be developed enough to be accessible to a community of interested colleagues.
+If you wish to participate in an NIBLSE Incubator, you will have the opportunity to work collaboratively to refine and enrich the materials - making them more accessible to the teaching community at large.
+Following incubation, learning resources are typically good candidates for inclusion in the CourseSource bioinformatics collection (Ryder et al., 2020).

 Notes for use of the Learning Resource: Submit any teaching notes, including instructions on classroom management, background readings for instructors, or links to external resources.
 Again, a Word document is preferred, but PDFs are acceptable.